Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 Element Formula Description

-Daily revenue hashprice × miner hashrate in PH/s Estimated daily revenue from production
+Daily revenue hashprice × mining rig hashrate in PH/s Estimated daily revenue from mining

 Energy costs power consumption in kW × 24 × price per kWh Daily electricity consumption cost